ben-macaulay/run/README.md

 ```
 Of course, this is problematic (at best) and behaves differently if calling the .PS1 as opposed to the .EXE.
 It is assumed that you are using the .EXE henceforth...

 Another approach when quotes get complicated is to not qualify the parameter names, so the 0 is for the Integer and the rest is passed through.
-The script makes use of an overflow parameter and 'tacks these on' the end:
+The script makes use of an arguments parameter and 'tacks these on' the end when they overflow:
 ```
 powershell.exe -exec bypass -f "%~dp0run.ps1" 0 notepad.exe "F:\Complicated\unnecessarily long\path\file name.txt"
 ```